Subscribe for all my updates and don't miss a thing! Sign me up!

 It host all the Embassies, High Commissions and Consulates, the head of most organisations, some of the major hospitals as well as some of the largest media and communication organisations.

 Of course, you'll certainly find all the international fast food chains, restaurants spanning from authentic Jamaican cuisine, vegan options, breakfast spots to international fare and buzzing nightlife here as well..

 Industries in Kingston include tourism, petroleum products, textiles, and clothing, while major exports are agricultural items such as bananas, sugar, coffee, molasses and rum.

 |View of uptown Kingston in 2007||View of Kingston just after the 1907 earthquake.|

 [Selected pictures from Wikipedia]

-Of course, been the capital of Jamaica, Kingston has some of the most significant landmarks and attractions in Jamaica.
+Of course, been the capital of Jamaica, Kingston has some of the most significant cultural tours, museums, landmarks and attractions in Jamaica.
 These include:

-At the time of this writing, Kingston had five sister cities:
+At the time of this writing, Kingston had eight sister cities: